WLaney/FXAS21002-gyro-PCB/README.md

 This board was desgined as part of the Sharkduino Project at The College of William and Mary, more information can be found at [sharkduino.com](http://www.sharkduino.com)

-This design is realised for free under the MIT license, please see license.txt for details.
+This design is released for free under the MIT license, please see license.txt for details.